Background pattern

 Norvir is not recommended for use in children under 2 years of age.

-Use of Norvir with other medications
+Using Norvir with other medicines

-• Sildenafil or tadalafilfor erectile dysfunction.
-You must reduce the dose and/or frequency of use of these medications to avoid hypotension and prolonged erection.
-Do not take Norvir with sildenafil if you also have pulmonary hypertension (see section 2.What you need to know before you or your child takes Norvir).
+• Sildenafil or tadalafilfor impotence (erectile dysfunction).
+You should reduce the dose and/or frequency of use of these medicines to avoid low blood pressure and prolonged erection.
+You must not take Norvir with sildenafil if you have pulmonary arterial hypertension (see section 2.
+What you need to know before you or your child takes Norvir).
+Tell your doctor if you are taking tadalafil for the treatment of pulmonary arterial hypertension.

-• Atorvastatin or rosuvastatin(for high cholesterol) as Norvir may increase the levels of these medications in the blood.
-Inform your doctor before taking cholesterol-lowering medications with Norvir (seeDo not take Norvirabove).
+• Atorvastatin or rosuvastatin(for high cholesterol) as Norvir can increase the levels of these medicines in the blood.
+Tell your doctor before taking cholesterol-lowering medicines with Norvir (see “Do not take Norvir” above).

-• amphetamine or amphetamine derivatives;
+• amphetamines or amphetamine derivatives;

 • antibiotics (e.g. erythromycin, clarithromycin);

-• cancer treatments (e.g. abemaciclib, afatinib,apalutamide,ceritinib,encorafenib,dasatinib, ibrutinib, nilotinib,venetoclax, vincristine, vinblastine);
+• cancer treatments (e.g. abemaciclib, afatinib, apalutamide, ceritinib, encorafenib, dasatinib, ibrutinib, nilotinib, venetoclax, vincristine, vinblastine);

 • anticoagulants (e.g. rivaroxaban, vorapaxar, warfarin);